Dr Nirmal Nair

 He has held several professional, teaching and research positions in India, USA and now in New Zealand.
 Presently, he is an Associate Professor at Department of Electrical & Computer Engineering of University of Auckland.
 His expertise involves smart grids, power system analysis, protective relaying & optimisation in the context of electricity markets and integration of DG/renewable sources into electricity networks.
 He serves in various capacities for IEEE New Zealand North Section, IEEE Power and Energy Society and is Secretary for CIGRE New Zealand National Committee.
 He is actively engaged towards University of Auckland’s outreach with power system stakeholders, internationally and in New Zealand across all sectors (generators, distributors, retailers, metering, transmission system operator, regulatory bodies, consultancies, vendors, Electricity Engineering Association etc).

-His research interests span power systems in the context of protective relaying, electricity markets, voltage security and blackouts.
+His research interests span power systems in the context of protective relaying, electricity markets, voltage security, blackouts and resilience.
 His current focus is towards integration of distributed/renewable energy sources to New Zealand power system with emphasis on protection (IEC 61850, SPS, WAPS), economics (DSM, volatility), innovations (Smart Grid, Storage, Large-scale EV & PV integration, cyber-resilience, digital twins, machine learning and AI), low-carbon transitions and energy policy.

 PhD, Electrical Engineering, Texas A&M University, College Station, USA